 If you are cooking in a tent, please see the requirements under the Fire Safety section.

-To ensure consistency with the City’s Business Licensing By-law, some vendors will be required to obtain a business licence to operate (i.e. food truck, ice cream truck, etc.).
-A minimum of four weeks is required to obtain a City of Guelph Business Licence.
+To ensure consistency with the City’s Business Licensing By-law, some vendors will be required-block to obtain a business licence to operate (i.e. food truck, ice cream truck, etc.).
+A minimum of four weeks is required-block to obtain a City of Guelph Business Licence.